mattrude/pgpkeyserver/doc/web-key-directory.md

   WKD lookup is implemented in GnuPG since v2.1.12.
 It is enabled by default since 2.1.23.
 </div>

 An OpenPGP Web Key Directory is a method for users to discover the public key of a new contact.
-The user requests the public key from the contacts organisation maintains.
+The user requests the public key from the contacts organization maintains.
 This differs from a [Key Server]() where a the user looks up a key on a 3rd party server, the server provides all keys that match requested address and the user must determine which key to use.
-This practise bears the problem that the keyservers are not able to give a positive confirmation that a key actually belongs to the mail addresses given in the key.
+This practice bears the problem that the key-servers are not able to give a positive confirmation that a key actually belongs to the mail addresses given in the key.
 Further, there are often several keys matching a mail address and thus one needs to pick a key on good luck.

 GnuPG has a new key discovery scheme - Web Key Directory.
 Compared to previous schemes that relied on DNS, WKD can be easily deployed on any HTTPS server.